Our rating(4/5)

 – Emily Sorensen, Senior Editor, MobileTransaction

 Customer reviews so far are a mixed bag, but they are largely positive about the service and straightforwardness of the product.
-New sign-ups generally have a swift onboarding, with one day’s account verification and receiving a card machine within a week.
+New sign-ups generally have a swift onboarding, with one day’s account verification and receiving a card machine within 24 hours.